Website Best Practices

 Domain Names

-Domain names require approval from the Office of Public Affairs.
+Domain names require approval from Duke Communications, Marketing, and Public Affairs.
 As a general rule, try to stay away from long, cumbersome spellings or ambiguous acronyms.
 Use fourth level domains if possible to show associations between units and schools.

-Domains obtained by third party organization are the responsibility of the purchaser and should not utilize the duke brand without permission.
+Domains obtained by third party organization are the responsibility of the purchaser and should not utilize the Duke brand without permission.
 Read the Duke Domain Request Policy and follow the link at the bottom of the page to complete the request form.

 Analytics

 Duke’s preferred platform for measuring web site traffic is Google Analytics.
-If you are unfamiliar with Google analytics or need help getting started, check out Google’s tutorials.
+If you are unfamiliar with Google analytics or need help getting started, check out Google’s resources.

 Accessibility

 Duke sites and applications must accommodate a baseline level of accessibility to ensure our content reaches as many people as possible.
-Duke aims to meet the WCAG 2.0 AA standard.
-The Web Content Accessibility Guidelines (WCAG) are driven by the larger international standards organization for the internet, the W3C.
-These standards, published in 2008, are based on 4 key principles: Perceivable, Operable, Understandable and Robust.
+Duke aims to meet the Web Content Accessibility Guidelines (WCAG) standards, which are driven by the larger international standards organization for the internet, the W3C.
+These standards, first published in 2008, are based on 4 key principles: Perceivable, Operable, Understandable and Robust.
 Within these standards are 3 levels on conformance.
 A, AA, AAA.

 Service Level Agreements

 Any work being done through a contract organization – internal or external – requires a minimum service-level agreement of 10 hours per year.
 Due to the changing nature of the web and the need for version and security upgrades on our preferred platforms, site owners need to identify some portion of their budget and calendar for updates and patching.
 Without this, sites are subject to vulnerability and attacks.
 Should a security breach occur, the security office may remove the affected site until it can be confirmed as no longer a risk.
-IT organizations such as OIT and DHTS cannot be held responsible for sites and actions that they did not create nor participate in.
+IT organizations such as OIT and Duke Health Technology Solutions cannot be held responsible for sites and actions that they did not create nor participate in.

 Security

 Duke websites present a very viable risk to the university and can provide an avenue of attack against other Duke systems.
 There is a direct relationship between website compromises and unpatched web environments and associated servers.
-In an effort to improve the security of all Duke’s websites, the IT Security Office (ITSO), Office of Information Technology (OIT) and University Communications have developed guidance and options for those managing websites at Duke.
+In an effort to improve the security of all Duke’s websites, the IT Security Office (ITSO), Office of Information Technology (OIT) and Duke Communications, Marketing, and Public Affairs have developed guidance and options for those managing websites at Duke.

 Favicons and App Icons